abusedmedia/Presenta-WWW/content/blog/alternative-to-robolly.md

 category: comparison
 ---

-> Having competitors is good to foster an healty innovation.
+> Having competitors is good to foster an healthy innovation.
 This page tries to make a fair comparison with a [PRESENTA Platform](/) competitor to provide good information to users and customers helping them to make a choice.

 [Robolly](https://robolly.com/) service allows to generate dynamic visuals using templates and an API.